ciwen3/Public/Cyber Security/vuln-report/README.md

 ### Sensitive Data Leak Disclosures: Multiple Reported (lost track of the actual count)
 usually found using google dorks and related to .pem .key or api keys

 1. Weathernews Inc (wni.co.jp): May 13, 2021 - Sensitive data exposure, found private keys on several publicly accessable (no login required and google searchable) servers.
+The first server was found by googling and it had a url with a name followed by a numbered.
+By going to the next number up I was able to find an additional server that also lacked proper file permissions.
 2. [Redacted]Resorts.com: June 12, 2024 - Sensitive data exposure, found one private key on publicly accessable (no login required and google searchable) servers.
 3. [Redacted]Custom.com: June 12, 2024 - Sensitive data exposure, found private keys on publicly accessable (no login required and google searchable) servers.